Chicken Enchiladas with Avocado Cream Sauce

 Instructions

-• First make the avocado cream sauce: Melt the butter in a skillet over medium high heat.
-Add the flour, whisking until golden and bubbly, about 2-3 minutes.
+• Melt the butter in a skillet over medium-high heat Add the flour, whisking until golden and bubbly for about 2-3 minutes.
 Slowly whisk the broth into the flour mixture.
 Bring to a boil, then reduce heat to medium-low and simmer for 5 minutes.

 • Stir in the sour cream, cumin, salt, garlic powder and pepper, whisking if necessary to remove any lumps.
 Remove from heat and transfer mixture to a blender or food processor.
 Add avocados, cilantro and lime juice, and pulse until smooth and well-blended.
 (Be very careful blending hot liquids — the heat will expand!
 So be sure to remove the lid occasionally so that the heat can escape.)
 Season with additional salt or pepper if needed.